Types of Reasoning Questions in Competitive Exams

 Statement: Messi, Hazard, Neymar, Robben, Gerrard, Ronaldo, Son, and Zainab are sitting in a line facing north.
 Zainab sits third to the left of Robben.
 Zainab sits end of the row.
 Only one people sit between Robben and Hazard.
 Only two people sit between Hazard and Son,

-1. Who is the closest neighbor of Messi?
+1. Who is the closest neighbour of Messi?
 Ronaldo sits third to the left of Neymar.

 Data Sufficiency Test

-Questions about data sufficiency gauge your analytical skills, identify relevant information and decide whether you have a sufficient amount of information to solve the problem.
+Questions about data sufficiency gauge your analytical skills, identify relevant information and decide whether you have sufficient information to solve the problem.
 Our Data Sufficiency practice questions are challenging, so make sure you read through them very carefully.
 Detailed explanations are provided after you submit your answer.

 1. How many ewes (female sheep) in a flock of 50 sheep are black?